Close Menu

 What You’ll Need

 Opening a bank account requires providing specific documentation to comply with regulatory standards.
-Banks are required to collect extensive information during account opening, which most consumers understand and appreciate as a security measure, according to Deloitte Insights.
+Banks are required to collect extensive information during account opening.

 Common documents include: